 These are conventional loans that follow the terms and conditions established by the guidelines of Fannie Mae and Freddie Mac.
-Conforming loans are equal to or less than the dollar amount established by the conforming loan limit set by Fannie Mae and Freddie Mac’s and meets their funding criteria.
+Conforming loans are equal to or less than the dollar amount established by the conforming loan limit set by Fannie Mae and Freddie Mac's and meets their funding criteria.
 You can get multiple types of conforming loans from NHL Lending, here in the Fort Lauderdale area.

 Types of Conforming Loans

 The interest rate and the principal payments remain fixed throughout the loan.
 Keep in mind your monthly escrow account payment could vary from year-to-year as taxes and insurance rates change.